Information about Nifedipine Topical

-How it works
+How nifedipine topical works

-Common side effects
+Common side effects of nifedipine topical

-Frequently asked questions
+Frequently asked questions for Nifedipine Topical

 Q. Does nifedipine cause migraine/constipation/insomnia/bradycardia/cough/weight gain/urination/changes in heart rate?